Per IRS Publication 559, page 9:

 - If you are the personal representative and the return isn't a joint return filed with the decedent's surviving spouse, file the return and attach a copy of the certificate that shows your appointment by the court.
 (A power of attorney or a copy of the decedent's will isn't acceptable evidence of your appointment as the personal representative.)
 If you are filing an amended return, attach Form 1310 and a copy of the certificate of appointment (or, if you have already sent the certificate of appointment to IRS, write “Certificate Previously Filed” at the bottom of Form 1310).

-- If you aren't filing a joint return as the surviving spouse and a personal representative hasn't been appointed, file the return and attach Form 1310.
+- If you aren't filing a joint return as the surviving spouse and there is no court appointed representative, paper file the return and attach Form 1310.

 To access Form 1310 in the TaxAct program: